Primary

 Video 1

-• The definition of anxiety and latest research findings• The most recent global statistics
+• The most recent global statistics

 • Human differences and behaviours that impact on the prevalence of anxiety